Charles Lloyd (Australian general): Military career

 Entering the Australian Army in 1915, Lloyd graduated from the Royal Military College, Duntroon in December 1918 as a regular officer in the artillery, too late to see action during the First World War.
 Lloyd was nicknamed "Gaffer" by the other cadets due to his serious demeanor, and Gavin Long considered him among the "ablest" of the group of officers that joined the Staff Corps at that time.
 He was appointed as a lieutenant in the Australian Imperial Force upon completing his training at Duntroon and embarked from Sydney in January 1919, being sent to the United Kingdom and later posted to France.
 Returning to the Permanent Military Force as the AIF was demobilised, he later completed his training serving with the British Army in England and India in 1919–20.

 Lloyd married Sybil Drummond in Melbourne on 31 December 1921.
 He subsequently held junior staff and regimental postings in Australia during the 1920s, at the same time studying law at the University of Sydney.
 His next postings included various adjutant and quartermaster roles at battery and brigade level in the 2nd and 3rd Military Districts.
 Later he attended Staff College, Camberley, in the United Kingdom during 1932–33.
 Next he was appointed brigade major of the 4th Divisional Artillery in Melbourne in 1934, and was promoted to major in 1937.
 He was posted to the Directorate of Artillery at Army Headquarters in Melbourne from 1938 to 1939.

-Following the outbreak of the Second World War, Lloyd was seconded to the Second Australian Imperial Force (2nd AIF) for overseas service.
+Following the outbreak of the Second World War in September 1939, Lloyd was seconded to the Second Australian Imperial Force (2nd AIF) for overseas service.
 He held administrative posts in the 6th Division and I Australian Corps in the Middle East during 1940, but was transferred before the 6th Division went into combat for the first time.
-In December that year, ranked colonel, he was posted to the 9th Division as the senior operational officer, serving as chief of staff to Major General Sir Leslie Morshead.
+In December that year, upon being promoted to the rank of colonel, he was posted to the 9th Division as the senior operational officer, serving as chief of staff to Major General Sir Leslie Morshead.
 In March, the 9th Division moved into the Western Desert, where they were to finalise their training and prepare to join the British advance through Libya.
 The landing of German forces around Tripoli in April forced the British and Commonwealth armies into withdrawal from Benghazi as the Afrika Korps arrived to reinforce the Italians in North Africa.
 The Axis forces subsequently began to advance west towards the strategic port of Tobruk.
 During the Siege of Tobruk which followed, Lloyd saw action between April and October 1941, until the Australian units were relieved by British forces.
 Following the evacuation of the 9th Division from Tobruk by sea, Lloyd then served as chief liaison officer at AIF Headquarters, Middle East.